Dysert O'Dea Monastery

+The site has been designated a National Monument of Ireland.

 Architecture

 The remains of the monastic site include "St. Tola's Church", a round tower, "St. Tola's Well" and "St. Tola's Cross".

+Church

 The church stands on the site of the original monastery, reportedly founded by St. Tola in the 8th century.
 The ruined Romanesque structure visible today mainly dates to the 12th century and is over 30 metres long.
 The lancet windows in the east gable were additions from the early 13th century.
 The stone arch, showing twelve human and seven animal heads, also dates to the 13th century.
 Inside the church is the grave of Joan O'Dea, wife of the last clan chieftain, Michael O'Dea (dating to 1684).

+Round tower

 The late 11th-century round tower was converted into a fortification in the 16th century.
 It was severely damaged by artillery fire by Cromwellian troops in 1651.
 Of an estimated original height of around 30 metres, only about a third still remains.
 An old bronze bell discovered in 1790 was taken to Corofin and sold to pay for the current church bell.
 In the 1850s, Edward Synge, the local landlord, made repairs to the tower.

 St. Tola's Well is a pre-Christian well that was the site of an annual pilgrimage on 30 March.
 In the 1860s the landlord had the well paved over but it was reopened in 1986.